exercism/bash/concepts/arrays/introduction.md

    Note the `${#myarray[@]}` syntax, with the `#` character in front of the array name.
    Since arrays use zero-based indexing, the array's last index is one less than the array length.

-2. When the array is sparse, you can use this form
+2. When the array is sparse, you can use this form:

    ```bash
    for index in "${!raindrops[@]}"; do